bendrucker/observ-sync-hash/readme.md

 ##### key

 Type: `string`
-Default: `'id'`

-The identifying key in each array item that will be used as the storage key in the hash.
+If provided, the hash keys will be derived from a property of each array item instead of the string values themselves.
+You can use `id` or even dot syntax, e.g. `foo.id`.

 ## License